 Jim Sutton

 “My experience with SIU was life changing, such was my academic hunger.
-My first exposure to college was while I was in the Illinois Department of Corrections, in a maximum-security setting.
-The SIU professors and advisors who came in (‘behind the walls’) were brave and committed. read more
+My first exposure to college was fifty years while I was ago in the Illinois Department of Corrections, in a maximum-security setting.
+The SIU professors and advisors who came in (‘behind the walls’) were brave and committed.
+Read more.

 Groups I work with via Cyber Psalm